Suppose you conduct a hypothesis test and your p-value is equal t... | Study Prep in Pearson+

 Understand the meaning of the p-value: The p-value represents the probability of obtaining test results at least as extreme as the observed results, assuming the null hypothesis is true.

-Identify the significance level (\alpha): This is the threshold set before the test to decide whether to reject the null hypothesis.
+Identify the significance level (\alpha): This is the threshold for deciding whether to reject the null hypothesis.
 In this problem, \alpha = 0.05.

-Interpret the conclusion: Rejecting the null hypothesis means there is sufficient evidence to support the alternative hypothesis at the 5% significance level.
+Remember that rejecting the null hypothesis means there is sufficient evidence to support the alternative hypothesis, but it does not prove the null hypothesis is false with absolute certainty.

 Watch next